wybo/agentbase/README.md

 [**fire.html**](models/fire.html) A CA (cellular automata) based model of fire spreading and burn behavior.

 [**flock.html**](models/flock.html) The classic "boids" model where agents each follow three simple rules resulting in realistic flocking.
-Uses the as.dat.gui.js extra.
+This example uses the as.dat.gui.js extra.

 [**headlessflock.html**](models/headlessflock.html) The same classic "boids" model as above, only this time agents are rendered as DOM elements instead of being drawn to a canvas.